 A zoological laboratory experience that includes microscopy, experimental exercises, and dissection.
 Morphological, physiological, and taxonomic aspects of animals are studied.
 Representative animals are used to illustrate significant characteristics of major and animal groups.
 Variety of form and function in animals is given considerable emphasis throughout the course.
 Local beach and marine animals are emphasized.
-Recommended for biology majors
+Recommended for biology majors.

-Distribution: Meets AA general education Category VI.
-Prerequisite: Placement at the college level or completion of the appropriate exit-level developmental course(s) with a grade of "C" or better.
+Prerequisite: Placement at the college level or completion of the appropriate exit-level developmental course(s) with a grade of C or better.
+Corequisite: ZOO 1010L.
+Distribution: General Education, Natural Sciences (Biological Sciences).
 Offered: FA, SP, SU.